Boris Naumovich Ginsburg: Work

 Although for the artist the sea was not only primordial beauty imbued with inimitable harmony, but also a dwelling place of the manmade objects- the ships.
 In depiction of the latter he predominantly employs graphic techniques: coal sketching, graphite pencil, drypoint print, etching and linocut print.
 He is unsurpassed as regards compositional variations in depicting ships or fishermen's life.
 Every sheet is representative of the original nonrecurring compositional scheme, the most corresponding to realizing each concrete artistic idea.

-The lyrical nature of the artist's character, to a great extent, defined his perspective on the interpretation of the soviet woman-worker image.
-Remaining confined to the unavoidable industrial themes of the official commissions, he first and for most emphasizes the femininity in his fish factory workers, helmswomen, attendants and electricians.
-Even the drab shapelessness of their working uniforms is powerless to conceal it.
-Every work reveals to the viewer a "soviet Madonna"; slightly mysterious with her hint of a smile and averted daydreaming gaze.
-Perhaps she is not always beautiful, but inimitably unique, and thusly so attractive.
+The artists lyrical style influenced his depiction of Soviet women workers.
+Although many of these works were created within the industrial themes expected of official commissions, he often emphasized the individuality and femininity of subjects such as fish-factory workers, helmswomen, attendants and electricians.
+Their work clothing is presented alongside softer facial expressions and reflective poses, giving the figures a more personal and contemplative character.